Acrylics dry quickly, sometimes too quickly. When that happens there are ways to slow down their drying time and make your paint stay wet longer.

 The one many artists recommend is Golden.
 This is an artist-quality acrylic paint and has a longer drying time than many of the others.
 If you then combine it with this extender it makes your painting time more leisurely and less frantic.
 Golden Open Acrylics are wet for up to an hour and can be worked for 1-3 hours.
 (Source)

 For a different choice of paint that shatters the drying time problems see the next section.
 It is amazing.

 10. Exciting Ground Breaking Acrylic Paint Alternative

-After having said all that I found a solution that saved me worrying about all this.
+After having said all that I found a solution that saved me from worrying about all this.
 There is now acrylic paint on the market that is designed to stay wet longer.
 You rewet it so that you can continue to paint with it.
 I got this paint.
 Yay!
 Problem solved.

 This is a really exciting paint.
 It means you can paint without the usual worry of it drying out.
-You do need to use their add-on products for it to work fully.
+You do need to use their add-on products for them to work fully.
 But other than that just spray with water.

 These are the Atelier Interactive Acrylic Paints.
 If you are having difficulty I’d recommend these.